nathanmarz/storm-contrib/storm-ml/README.markdown

 First of all one thing to note is that :
 The current implementation requires a memcached instance/cluster to be running.
 Also you need maven.

+In Mac OSX you can do:

+    brew install memcached

+And then follow the instruction to launch it using launchctl.

 Basically and conceptually what you get from our project are two pipes (topologies).

 One of these pipes is the "training" pipe, training examples should go through here.
 The good thing about training this way is that if examples are coming your way very quickly there is potentially infinite power you can give to this pipe.